George Plantagenet, Duke of Clarence: In Shakespeare

 Clarence is a principal character in two of William Shakespeare's history plays: Henry VI, Part 3 and Richard III.
 Shakespeare portrays Clarence as weak-willed and changeable.
 His initial defection from Edward IV to Warwick is prompted by resentment at the favours bestowed by Edward to the family of his queen Elizabeth Woodville.
 Despite several speeches proclaiming loyalty to Warwick, and to Henry VI, Clarence defects back to Edward's side when he sees his brothers again; it takes only a few lines for his brothers to shame him into rejoining the Yorkist party.
 Several lines reference his penchant for wine.

 Richard III opens with Gloucester having framed Clarence for treason, using a soothsayer to sow doubt in the King's mind about his brother, and in the first scene Clarence is arrested and taken to the Tower.
-Gloucester nimbly stage-manages Clarence's death, fast-tracking the order of execution and intercepting the King's pardon when Edward changes his mind.
-In Act One Scene Four, Clarence recounts a terrifying nightmare in which he has been pushed (accidentally) into the ocean by Gloucester and drowns, then finds himself in hell, accused of perjury by the ghosts of Warwick and Prince Edward.
+Gloucester stage-manages Clarence's death, fast-tracking the order of execution and intercepting the King's pardon when Edward changes his mind.
+In Act I sc iv, Clarence recounts a terrifying nightmare in which he has been pushed (accidentally) into the ocean by Gloucester and drowns, then finds himself in hell, accused of perjury by the ghosts of Warwick and Prince Edward.
 When he is attacked by assassins sent by Gloucester, he pleads eloquently and nobly but is stabbed and drowned in a butt of Malmsey wine.
 It is Clarence's death that sends Edward into a fatal attack of remorse.
 Clarence is the first character to die in the play; his ghost later appears to Gloucester, then already Richard III, and Henry Tudor, the future Henry VII of England, before the Battle of Bosworth Field, cursing his brother and encouraging Henry.